rubenhortas/rubenhortas.github.io/_drafts/2023-03-03-overthewire-krypton-level-6-lfsr.md

 | 0 | 0 | 0   |
 | 1 | 0 | 1   |

-So, If we put a bunch of zeros as entry, we'll get the key directly:
+So, If we put a bunch of zeros as input, we'll get the key directly:

 ```
 plaintext ⊕ key = ciphertext →